katiektea/100-days-of-code/log.md

 This week was a bit rocky.
 Although that is no excuse to stop coding.
 I think sometimes there can be a bypass between coding and learning.
 I've been busy wiht learning a lot of theoretical concepts this week.
 I am under a traineeship with Upskilled in Programming at the moment.
 So I have been doing some progrmming assignments with them.
 Doing my best to squeeze in some JS projects and JS revision.

+### Day 32: Friday June 12, 2020 ###

+I have been doing some assignments from my training course with Upskilled so coding has taken the back seat this week.
+However, as a developer, I believe it's good to cultivate that coding habit daily.
+So today I decided to reset and code again.
+I learned about APIs and learning to write a code to make API requests with Node.

+**Thoughts**

+I learned to break down big tasks into small bite sized chunks in a systematic and sequential order.
+So I was quite pleased with myself.
+This week I have been juggling quite a number of tasks.
+But this is where time management is key.
+I also learned about software development methodologies.

+Such methods can be a good way to keep track of my projects in my life too.